GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Sometimes there is a silver bullet for boosting software engineering productivity.
-But you need to shoot the right person.
+> ### Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.
 >
-> ~ *Michael Stal*
+> ~ *Rick Osborne*

 ---
 ## 🏎 Quick Facts